 Many people have questions regarding this topic.
 Say, for example, you submit two petitions at the same time.
 That doesn't mean USCIS will necessarily approve it within the same time frame.

 Why?
-Each USCIS service center has a different workload for H-1B visas in 2024, so it’s hard to know when USCIS will process the paperwork.
-For short-on-time cases, it’s best to consider premium processing.
+Each USCIS service center has a different workload for H-1B visas in 2025, so it's hard to know when USCIS will process the paperwork.
+For short-on-time cases, it's best to consider premium p

 How VisaNation Law Group Can Help